jokob-sk/NetAlertX/front/plugins/website_monitor/README.md

 ## Overview

 A simple sample plugin allowing for monitoring web services or urls.
+The status code corresponds to the commonly used [HTTP response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

 ### Usage